 Open NetID and Check UW Tacoma Email Address

 Instruction on how to set up NetID and UW Email account are available here.
 University email communications will only be sent to their University of Washington email address.
 Faculty and staff are not obligated to respond to students using non-UW email accounts.
 Official UW Tacoma email address should be used to correspond with UW Tacoma staff and faculty at all times.
 To learn more about this email policy, please read here.
-You will have an access to this email account for the rest of your life.
 If you have a trouble logging into google, you can use office 365 to access your email.
 To do this, please go to www.tacoma.uw.edu, then click on “Tools” and then click on “UW Office 365 Email”.

 Pay New Student Enrollment and Orientation Fee OR Enrollment Confirmation Deposit